2050 MTP Development

 In October 2020, CAMPO's Executive Board reviewed and approved the socio-economic data and totals for use in development of the plan.
 At a later step in the 2050 Metropolitan Transportation Plan process, the Executive Board will approve the final SE Data with the Preferred Option (for the 2050 MTP).

 In the summer of 2020, CAMPO and DCHC MPO conducted a survey to gauge community support for eight (8) proposed goals and their related objectives.
-That survey closed on August 13.
+That survey closed on August 13, 2020.
 Over 2,000 people participated in the survey and almost one-third of respondents added comments to their responses.
-Staff are currently working to synthesize the responses.

-A presentation on the preliminary results was shared with the Executive Board at their meeting on August 19, 2020.
-While summaries are still being developed for the comments, all comments are linked below.
+A presentation on the survey results was shared with the Executive Board at their meeting on August 19, 2020.
+A summary will be included in the final 2050 MTP report, and all comments are linked below.
 Also included below are a set of 11 comments submitted in writing to either MPO during the public comment period.

 - Written public comments (non-survey)